 How important is it to know where my money goes?

-A recent figure highlighted that more than half of adults across the country aren’t aware of how many direct debits and standing orders they have coming out of their bank account each month, with billions of pounds wasted across the nation on direct debits for services no longer used.
+A recent study highlighted that more than half of adults aren’t aware of how many direct debits and standing orders they have coming out of their bank account each month.
+Across the country, billions of pounds are being wasted on direct debits for services that are no longer used.

-From unused gym memberships to an online TV streaming subscription you no longer need it’s important to review what you’re paying for and what you’re actually using.
-This is where a well-planned budget can help highlight frivolous spend and encourage you to become more frugal and not afraid to make a few vital cuts.
+From defunct gym memberships to lesser-used streaming subscriptions, ditch what you’re paying for if you’re not using it.
+This is where a well-planned budget can help highlight more frivolous or empty spending and encourage you to become more frugal.

 What do I do if I’m already in debt?